About the Staying on Track program

 - pass any compulsory or barrier unit(s) of study, field or clinical work, practicum or other professional experience.

-The Student Academic Progression Policy section 4.3 lists the triggers that may be used to identify unsatisfactory academic progression.
+The Coursework Policy 2014 section 75 lists the triggers that may be used to identify unsatisfactory academic progression.

 If you are placed on the academic progression register, you will receive notification from your faculty.
 All correspondence and documents relating to your progression will be recorded on your progression profile.